Wormholes in Poincar\`{e} gauge theory of gravity: Introduction

-It is now known that {\sf GR} is the most successful and accurate gravitational theory at classical level.
-Its prominent description of the gravitational interaction as a purely manifestation of spacetime geometry along with numerous experimental evidences has exalted it as the backbone of of modern theory of gravitational interactions, relativistic cosmology and astrophysics~\cite{Willbook}.
-Even up until today, its basic foundations and further implications are continually being reviewed and examined, as in the case of the recent discovery of gravitational waves from a binary black hole system~\cite{BBlackhole} and the first direct experimental verification of the existence of black holes in the Universe~\cite{EHTP}.
-However, alternative theories as extensions of GR have always attracted much attention due to the deep related principal concepts and open issues still unanswered by {\sf GR} such as, formulation of a consistent quantum theory of gravity, the problem of cosmological and astrophysical spacetime singularities~\cite{hawellis} and the problem of invisible components of gravitating matter, i.e., dark energy and dark matter, see e.g.,~\cite{ExtGravCappo} and references given there.
-Another important issue that motivates one to seek for possible generalizations of {\sf GR} is to provide a correct basis for involving intrinsic angular momentum (spin) of gravitating sources and its suitable conservation laws within the gravitational interactions.
+{An} important issue that motivates one to seek for possible generalizations of {\sf GR} is to provide a correct basis for involving intrinsic angular momentum (spin) of gravitating sources {along with} suitable conservation laws {in} gravitational interactions.
 As we know, the ingredients of macroscopic matter are elementary particles obeying at least locally, the rules of quantum mechanics and special theory of relativity.
 As a consequence, all elementary particles can be classified via irreducible unitary representations of the Poincar\`{e} group and can be labeled by mass $m$ and spin $s$.
 Mass is connected with the translational part of the Poincar\`{e} group and spin with the rotational part.
 In the microscopic realm of matter, the spin angular momentum becomes important in characterizing the dynamics of matter.
-One therefore expects that in analogy to the the coupling of energy-momentum to the spacetime metric, spin is coupled to a fundamental attribute of spacetime and plays its own role within the gravitational interactions~\cite{ECT3}.
+One therefore expects that in analogy to coupling of energy-momentum to the spacetime metric, spin is coupled to a fundamental attribute of spacetime and {hence,} plays its own role within the gravitational interactions~\cite{ECT3}.
 However, in standard {\sf GR}, spin does not couple to any specific geometrical quantity.
-The simplest generalization of {\sf GR}, in order to incorporate the spin contributions to gravitational phenomena, is the {\sf ECT} in the context of which the spacetime torsion is physically generated through the presence of spin of matter.
-As a matter of fact, within this model, both energy-momentum and spin angular momentum of matter act as sources of the gravitational interaction.
-However, since the equation governing the torsion tensor is of pure algebraic type, the torsion tensor could not propagate in the absence of spin effects, namely, outside the matter distribution and thus, in the case of spin-less matter, gravitational equations of {\sf ECT} are identical to those of {\sf GR}~\cite{Venzo}.
-Within the past decades, Poincar\`{e} gauge theory ({\sf PGT}) of gravitation have been developed and have become a viable alternative to the {\sf GR}.
-From physical viewpoint (and also geometrically) it is reasonable to consider gravity as a gauge theory of the local Poincar\`{e} symmetry of Minkowski spacetime.
+The simplest generalization of {\sf GR}, in order to incorporate spin contributions is the {\sf ECT} in the context of which the spacetime torsion is physically generated through the presence of spin of matter.
+As a matter of fact, {in {\sf ECT}} both energy-momentum and spin angular momentum of matter act as sources of the gravitational interaction.
+However, since the equation governing the torsion tensor is of pure algebraic type, the torsion {field cannot} propagate in the absence of spin effects, namely, outside the matter distribution and thus, in the case of spin-less matter, gravitational equations of {\sf ECT} are identical to those of {\sf GR}~\cite{Venzo}. {In} the past decades, {{\sf PGT}} {has} been developed and {has} become a viable alternative to {\sf GR}.
+From physical viewpoint (and also geometrically) it is reasonable to consider gravity as a gauge theory of local Poincar\`{e} symmetry of {the} Minkowski spacetime.
 A formulation of gravity based on local gauge symmetry of spacetime geometry, i.e., the quadratic {\sf PGT}, has been presented in~\cite{ECT3,PGT0,conservation,PGT1,Obukhovgrg,PGT2,PGT3}.
-In this theory, the gravitational field is described via interacting metric and torsion fields and is generated by means of {\sf EMT} and spin momentum tensor of gravitating matter.
-The dynamical feature of spacetime torsion is decided by the order of the field strength tensors included within the Lagrangian; while the full linear case ({\sf ECT}) bears a non-propagating torsion field, higher order correction terms describe a Lagrangian with dynamical torsion~\cite{PGT1,Obukhovgrg,PGT4}.
+In this theory, the gravitational field is described {through an} interacting metric and torsion {field} and is generated by means of {\sf EMT} and spin momentum tensor of gravitating matter.
+The dynamical feature of spacetime torsion is {determined} by the order of field strength tensors included within the Lagrangian; while the full linear case ({\sf ECT}) bears a non-propagating torsion field, higher order correction terms describe a Lagrangian with dynamical torsion~\cite{PGT1,Obukhovgrg,PGT4}.